 Pricing: Free trial available.
 Paid plans are by custom quote.

 Nuclino acts as a “collective brain” for teams to store and organize knowledge, docs, projects and ideas.
-It’s an internal documentation tool that makes it easy to present content in various formats like nested lists, Kanban boards and mindmap graphs.
-Users can collaborate on projects and documents to provide insights, ideas and extra detail within the platform.
+It’s an internal documentation tool that makes presenting content in various formats like nested lists, Kanban boards and mindmap graphs easy.
+Real-time collaboration on projects and documents allows users to provide insights, ideas and extra detail within the platform.

 The collaboration tool eliminates friction during the technical documentation process.
 For example, you can use the Markdown editor to format content faster and organize your documents with internal links and tagging so all relevant information pairs together.